grzbpc/citizen-knowledge/src/posts/brief-02-mills-investigation.md

 subheading: ""
 description: "The BBC investigated, found insufficient evidence, and closed the file in 2019.
 The salary kept climbing until March."
 quote: "Whether the underlying problem is moving towards resolution becomes increasingly difficult to determine."
+book_reference: "This entry shows a closed file and a rising salary coexisting for years without friction, until public pressure forced the two into the same sentence."
 ---

 <p class="brief-gist">Metro's BBC pay-list report notes, almost in passing, that Scott Mills, the corporation's highest-paid star until his sacking in March, had an internal Metropolitan Police-prompted investigation opened into serious allegations involving a boy aged under 16, between 1997 and 2000.
 Prosecutors decided in 2019 there was insufficient evidence to bring charges, and the file was closed.
 Mills earned between £745,000 and £749,999 in the year to March 2026.</p>